shamim1258/Shamim/Technology/Django/Api/base.md

     - It supports PUT and PATCH methods (including file uploads).
 (Django only supports GET and POST methods.)
     - By temporarily overriding the method on a request, it checks permissions against other HTTP methods.
 - It is a package built on top of Django to create web APIs.
-- most remarkable features of Django is its Object Relational Mapper (ORM) which facilitates interaction with the database in a Pythonic way.
+- Most remarkable features of Django is its Object Relational Mapper (ORM) which facilitates interaction with the database in a Pythonic way.
 - There are three stages before creating a API through REST framework, Converting a Model’s data to JSON/XML format (Serialization), Rendering this data to the view, Creating a URL for mapping to the viewset.
-- To initialize REST Framework in your project, go to settings.py, and in INSTALLED_APPS add ‘rest_framework’ at the bottom.
+- To initialize REST Framework in your project, go to settings.py, and in INSTALLED_APPS add `rest_framework`.
 - There are two ways to directly implement APIView: With a function or with a class.
 If you're writing a view in the form of a function, you'll need to use the @api_view decorator.
 - @api_view is a decorator that converts a function-based view into an APIView subclass (thus providing the Response and Request classes).
 It takes a list of allowed methods for the view as an argument.
 - Can be done using class based or function based.
   - **Function Based**
-    - Uses decorator ```@api_view``` for request and response.
+    - Uses decorator `@api_view` for request and response.
     - If you want to override the default settings for your function-based view, you can use policy decorators.
 You can use one or multiple of the following:
       - @renderer_classes
       - @parser_classes